azsk/AzTS-docs/Control coverage/Feature/AVDHostPool.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API used to list virtual machine and its related properties at Subscription level: <br />
+- REST API used to list virtual machine and its related properties at Subscription level: <br />
 /subscriptions/{subscriptionId}/providers/Microsoft.Compute/virtualMachines?api-version=2023-03-01<br />
 **Properties:**
 properties.diagnosticsProfile.bootDiagnostics.enabled,<br />